ajfdez/OneKnobRadio/readme.md

 SPAD.neXt  https://www.spadnext.com/

 This code uses the CmdMessenger and EncoderButton libraries.

-You can install them using the PlatformIO Library Manager or the Arduino Library Manager.

 - CmdMessenger by Thijse. https://github.com/thijse/Arduino-CmdMessenger

 - EncoderButton by Stutchbury. https://github.com/Stutchbury/EncoderButton

+It also uses the Arduino IDE included libraries LiquidCrystal and EEPROM

+You can install using the PlatformIO Library Manager or the Arduino Library Manager.